sodisga/postProcess/README.md

 # postProcess
-Post process of speech recognition by search the  recognized word in a standard words list.
+Post process of speech recognition by searching the  recognized word in a standard words list.